 Through Trust links and working closely with other agencies, we have a good knowledge of the children in our care and the context from which they come.
 Southampton is a coastal city with a relatively high level of deprivation and social disadvantage.
 This understanding of context has informed our curriculum development so that it meets the needs of our students and encourages all to meet their potential.
 As well as academic learning, the curriculum offer supports the well-being of students, promotes equality and diversity and develops the whole person.

-Curriculum Leaders work together to ensure that learning has transferable skills between subjects.
+Curriculum Leaders work together.
+They are informed about the curriculums of other subjects so that there is cohesion; learning builds on prior knowledge and has transferable skills.
 Literacy and numeracy have a high profile and permeate all subject areas.
-Wider reading and the use of higher tier vocabulary are encouraged while consistent approaches to teaching numeracy in non-maths subjects ensures consistency.
+Wider reading is promoted through our Reading Curriculum and the use of higher tier vocabulary is encouraged while shared approaches to teaching numeracy in non-maths subjects ensures consistency.

 The SENDCO and Director of Inclusion work closely with the Quality of Education team so that all students’ needs are considered, including those who have SEND or for whom alternative provision is appropriate.